robrix/Postmodern-Programming/Postmodern Programming.md

 In order to describe changes in state in a declarative programming language, you therefore have to make them explicit: tell the program what it is in terms of these changes.
 Any part of the program using them is therefore referring to at least one concrete concept, making it more complex than an equivalent part of the program not also using state changes.

-In an imperative language, state changes are the _modus operandi_, or even the _mode de vie_.
+In an imperative language, state changes are the _status quo_, the _modus operandi_, or even the _mode de vie_.
 You live and breathe them, and thus all of your code is made more complex.

-At the same time, abstracting-without-abstractions denies you the ability to deal with these extra concepts behind the veil of local complexity; that is, any code _using_ an imperative abstraction necessarily incurs the complexity of any changes it performs in a total sense (as with any other abstraction), but _also_ incurs it locally—because any other changes to the same state need to be carefully sequenced.
+At the same time, abstracting imperatively, abstracting-without-abstractions, denies you the ability to deal with these extra concepts behind the veil of local complexity; that is, any code _using_ an imperative abstraction necessarily incurs the complexity of any changes it performs in a total sense (as with any other abstraction), but _also_ incurs it locally—because any other changes to the same state need to be carefully sequenced.
 The details leak from callee to caller, again and again, and can never be contained.

 ## Part the Somethingth: Flow Control